VVill-ga/vvill.dev/content/projects/website.md

 The first thing you'll notice looking at the home page is the full screen backdrop, or "hero image".
 I took that on top of a ridge just outside Corvallis, Oregon!
-I wanted to pin this image on the center of the left edge of the screen, so that the gravel road would always be on screen.
+I wanted to pin this image on the center of the left edge of the screen, so that the gravel road would always be visible.
 This was pretty simple, with a full-width div with `display: flex` and `align-items: center`.
 The message in the middle of the screen is pretty cool looking too, and that's just the css `backdrop-filter: blur(1em)` at work, with a border-radius and box-shadow to